Graduate Seminar in

 write two response papers during the course of the semester.
 Each paper may be a maximum of seven

-double-spaced pages (normal fonts and margins).
-It must be submitted by 12 noon the day
+It must be submitted by 12 noon the day before the relevant class

-papers will be subject to penalties (see the lateness policy, below).
-Please number your pages, include your name
+penalties (see the lateness policy, below).

 MIDTERM EXAM